-Nanotechnology and material science Lecture I (Up) InAs/InP heterostructures in nanowires, possible due to lattice mismatch relaxing at nanoscale.
+(Up) InAs/InP heterostructures in nanowires, possible due to lattice mismatch relaxing at nanoscale.
 (RIght) Si nanowire as its size increasing during Li intercalation over 200%.
 A reversible process.

+Mechanics at nanoscale

+Examples:

+Easier to accommodate strain at nanoscale...

+- Novel heterostructures: Possible to relax lattice mismatch at nanoscale.
+E.g. InAs/InP heterostructures - Huge strain before failure E.g. intercalation of lithium into silicon NWs for potential chargeable battery option.
+Strains up to 200% is possible!
+Nanowires can respond much more reversibly to the distortions associated with lithiation and delithiation /11n) In As/InP

+L. LU et al. ADVANCED ENGINEERING MATERIALS 2001, 3, No. 9, 663

+50 See D. Natelson Section 9.1.4

+NEMS/MEMS systems

-L. Sorba (Pisa) NEMS/MEMS systems Nano/micro electro mechanical systems Various applications: automative systems, sensing, electronics etc. Huge market.
+Nano/micro electro mechanical systems

+Various applications: automative systems, sensing, electronics etc. Huge market.

 Planar techniques for semiconductor manufacturing.
-Limited fabrication paths and materials Used for: cantilevels, Inertial sensing, mass sensing, inkjet head, ...
+Limited fabrication paths and materials

+Used for: cantilevels, Inertial sensing, mass sensing, inkjet head, ...

 NEMS goals: ultimate limit of mass (or force) sensing, e.g. to detect a molecule by its mass.

-Resonance freq: $f=VD/m \rightarrow To$ increase mass sensitivity: $m \supseteq , D \nearrow$ and also Q should be large.
-Use: Carbon nanotubes or graphene Achived resolution 1.7 yg (1 yg = 10^{-24} g) (2012) Mass of one proton.
+Resonance freq: f=VD/m \rightarrow To increase mass sensitivity: m \supseteq , D \nearrow and also Q should be large.

-See D. Natelson Section 9.4
+Use: Carbon nanotubes or graphene

+Achived resolution 1.7 yg (1 yg = 10^{-24} g) (2012) Mass of one proton.

 BioNanoTechnology

 Biology operates truly at the nanoscale

 There are nanoscale machines in our cells, e.g. they fabricate complex structures (molecules), they can act as motors, pumps, transducers to mechanical energy.
 Biological systems can build up complex structures from nano to macro scale.

 Typical objects and their sizes

-Viruses: E.g. Tobacco mosaic virus 18nm in diameter and 300nm long

-Cells: their wall are at the ~10nm scale

-Ion transporters, pumps etc.
+Viruses: E.g. Tobacco mosaic virus 18nm in diameter and 300nm long Cells: their wall are at the ~10nm scale lon transporters, pumps etc.

-Molecules and their interaction governed by electrostatic, van der Waals, hydrogen bonding & hydrophobic interactions at k_BT .
+Molecules and their interaction governed by electrostatic, van der Waals, hydrogen bonding & hydrophobic interactions at $k{B}T$.

+Source: Wikipedia

-Source: Wikipedia 11/10/2016 (Left) Sodium-potassium pump: It is an enzyme, which pumps sodium (Na) out of cells while pumping potassium (K) into cells, both against their concentration gradients.It as active element using energy from ATP.
+(Left) Sodium-potassium pump: It is an enzyme, which pumps sodium (Na) out of cells while pumping potassium (K) into cells, both against their concentration gradients.
+It as active element using energy from ATP.
 One of its application: nerve conduction.

-Nanotechnology and material science Lecture I http://book.bionumbers.org/what-is-the-thickness-of-the-cell-membrane/ protein (Up) Example of a virus goemetry.
+http://book.bionumbers.org/what-is-the-thickness-of-the-cell-membrane/ protein subunit (Up) Example of a virus geometry.
 Tobacco mosaic virus.
 It has a helical protein shell (called capsid), which encloses the genetic material (RNA).
-(Down) Electron micrograph of a cell, with its wall.
-The membranes consist lipid bilayers.
-Red circle denotes the hydrophilic head, the pink lines represent the hydrocarbon chains forming a tight hydrophobic barrier excluding water, polar or charged compounds Capsid